AlainPascalFrances/MARMITES/00Readme.txt

 - prepare the required input as in the example located in the doc folder.
 - start MARMITES with startMARMITES_v2_work.py

-A manual is under construction,a s well as some applications and paper.
+A manual is under construction, as well as some applications and paper.